Project-Group-Software-Engineering/BattleBlade/readme.md

 ## Usage
--Please ensure that the assets and the battleblade.exe are present in the same working directory.
+- Please ensure that the assets and the battleblade.exe are present in the same working directory.
--Run the executable Battleblade to start the game.
+- Run the executable Battleblade to start the game.
--Open the app installed in your phones to start the controller.
+- Open the app installed in your phones to start the controller.
--Ensure that the PC/ laptop and the mobile phones are connected to the same Wifi.
+- Ensure that the PC/ laptop and the mobile phones are connected to the same Wifi.
--Follow the instructions in the game and enjoy.
+- Follow the instructions in the game and enjoy.

 ## Video Demo
 https://drive.google.com/drive/folders/1Ql-QpMu4_WbsHbfXlorTrYI8lXfxUpk2?usp=sharing